RozhakXD/Gramtakipci/README.md

 - **Login Errors**: If your account fails to login on two or more services, try logging in manually and re-running the tool.
 - **Checkpoint Errors**: If you encounter checkpoint errors, your account may have been flagged by Instagram.
 Ensure your actions are within Instagram’s guidelines.
 - **No Increase in Followers/Likes/Views**: If the counts are not increasing, it's possible that no users on the website have successfully completed actions like, follow, or view.
-- **Drop in Views**: If your views suddenly drop, it may have been detected as spam by Instagram.
+- **Drop in Views**: If you notice a sudden drop in views, it could mean that Instagram has detected the activity as spam.
 - **Continuous Checkpoint Issues**: If you repeatedly face checkpoint issues even though your Instagram app is not showing any, it could indicate that the service is down or that Instagram has flagged the tool as spam.

 ## Debugging